octavio-quintero/api-coins-combination/README.md

-Open in your browser the below url [http://localhost:8080/coins](http://localhost:8080/coins) it will shows a list with preloaded coins.
+Open in your browser the below url [http://localhost:8080/coins](http://localhost:8080/coins) it will shows a json result with a list of preloaded coins.